write-you-a-scheme-v2/scheme/docs/01_introduction.md

 What's the difference between `Text` and `String`?
 How do we represent  S-Expressions in Haskell?
 What is a monad transformer?
 How is this abstraction used to evaluate S-Expressions?
 Can you think of some alternative ways to represent S-Expressions?
 What about [GADT](https://downloads.haskell.org/~ghc/6.6/docs/html/users_guide/gadt.html)?
+If you would like to see a Haskell language project using GADTs, [GLambda](https://github.com/goldfirere/glambda) is a great project!

 #### Next, Parsers :: Text -> LispVal, YAY!